Hong Kong Internet Exchange: Background

 The concept of an "Internet Exchange" is very important after the NSFNet Backbone faded away because IAPs had to be interconnected to maintain full connectivity to the entire Internet.

 In Hong Kong, the situation is a little bit different.
 Many of the IAPs in Hong Kong have their own links to the US.
 They have to connect to each other locally only to have faster and less expensive access to local sites.
 In addition, there are some commercial Internet Exchanges in Hong Kong for routing traffic within the city.

 Facilities

 Core sites

-The HKIX1 is located on the Sha Tin campus of Chinese University.
+The HKIX1 was located on the Sha Tin campus of Chinese University.
 The door of the building that houses it has no sign.
 Danny Lee of the South China Morning Post said that the building that houses it is a "grey, bunker-like structure could easily pass for any other building" at the university.
+HKIX1 was decommissioned in June 2024.

-HKIX1b is an extension to HKIX1, and is interconnected with HKIX1 by multiple 100 Gbit/s links.
-The data center is close to University station, and is less than 2 km from HKIX1 (fiber distance).
+HKIX1b is an extension to HKIX1 and was interconnected with HKIX1 by multiple 100 Gbit/s links.
+The data center is close to University station and is less than 2 km from HKIX1 (fiber distance).
 The main purpose of establishing HKIX1b is to offer dual-core for high availability and for supporting more port connections.

+HKIX1c is a new core site replacing HKIX1.
+The data centre is located in Cyberport.

+Current core sites, HKIX1b and HKIX1c, are running in active-active mode, providing power resilience, chassis resilience and site resilience.